 Alternatively, this integration can be configured and set up manually via YAML

-To enable Derivative Sensor in your installation, add the following to your
+instead.
+To enable the Derivative sensor in your installation, add the

 # Example configuration.yaml entry sensor: - platform: derivative source: sensor.current_speed